Log it the moment it happens.

 Write it the way you’d tell a friend: “spent 12 on lunch”. rilio’s AI pulls out the amount, the place, and the category.
 No forms, no dropdowns.

-“Spent $12 at Chipotle for coffee”
+“Spent $12 at Chipotle”

 Every line below is something the others got wrong, and something I refused to ship in rilio.